jangoergens/frontend-portfolio/README.md

 1. In `apps/top-comment-finder` copy the `.env.example` file to `.env`.
 2. (Optional) Fill in the credentials.
+3. (Optional) If this is your first time running the project, install the dependencies for Playwright by running `pnpm --filter top-comment-finder exec playwright install-deps chromium`.
-3. Run the command `pnpm all` to install all dependencies, build the project, and run the test suite.
+4. Run the command `pnpm all` to install all dependencies, build the project, and run the test suite.
-4. Run `pnpm start` to start all projects, or navigate to the project you want to run and run `pnpm start` there.
+5. Run `pnpm start` to start all projects, or navigate to the project you want to run and run `pnpm start` there.

 ## What's inside?

 This turborepo uses [pnpm](https://pnpm.io) as a package manager.
 It includes the following packages/apps:

 - [top-comment-finder](./apps/top-comment-finder): A website that finds the top comments under a YouTube video.
+- [blog](./apps/blog): A very basic blog that uses [Astro](https://astro.build/) and [Svelte](https://svelte.dev/).
+- [productivity-timer](./apps/productivity-timer): A productivity timer that uses [Tauri](https://tauri.app/) and [Next.js](https://nextjs.org/).

 ## Utilities Used